Homeserve halts telesales amid selling probe

 HomeServe sells insurance cover for, and fixes, burst pipes, broken boilers and drains through a network of utility partnerships in markets that have little or no competition.

-The group, which is worth around 1.6 billion pounds, added that it remained on track to deliver market forecasts for full-year profit.
+The group, which is worth around 1.6 billion pounds ($2.5 billion), added that it remained on track to deliver market forecasts for full-year profit.

 (Editing by Ron Popeski and Helen Massy-Beresford)